brownrl/gpxtrack/README.md

 2. Open the GPX app on your phone.
 3. Tap the rocket icon in the bottom left corner.
 4. Select the GPX file you exported.
+5. Tap the recycle icon to use the last one you opened.
-5. Start moving.
+6. Start moving.
 I personally prefer to use a bicycle, but it works with walking too.
+7. Distance left will be shown in the top right corner.
+8. Press the magnifying glass to cycle through zoom levels.
+9. Press the lock button to toggle the phone from going to sleep.
+10. Press the globe button to open a drawer with quick links to Google Maps.

 The globe button will open a drawer with quick links to Google Maps with certain types of locations already searched for you (lodging, restaurants, etc.).